grammyjs/website/site/docs/id/plugins/conversations.md

 bot.use(conversations());

 async function convo(conversation, ctx) {
-  // hydrate plugin is installed on `ctx` here const other = await conversation.wait();
+  // The hydrate plugin is installed on `ctx` here. const other = await conversation.wait();
-  // hydrate plugin is installed on `other` here, too }
+  // The hydrate plugin is installed on `other` here, too.
+}
 bot.use(createConversation(convo, { plugins: [hydrate()] }));

 bot.command("enter", async (ctx) => {
-  // hydrate plugin is NOT installed on `ctx` here await ctx.conversation.enter("convo");
+  // The hydrate plugin is NOT installed on `ctx` here. await ctx.conversation.enter("convo");
 });
 ```